 12. Make sure to bring chargers for all of your devices, including your camera.

 It’s always good to bring an extra SD card too.
-There are so many great spots for photos in Hawaii; you don’t want to miss anything.
+Hawaii has so many great spots for photos; you don’t want to miss anything.
 Speaking of cameras, I would recommend buying a GoPro.
 Most places rent GoPros, but it’s nice to have your own.
 The GoPro is great because you can use it for snorkeling, biking, ATV rides, and so much more.

 13. Speaking of devices, remember that Hawaii is hands-free behind the wheel.

-That means put down your cell phone.
+That means putting down your cell phone.
 You’ll also want to wear your seatbelt for safety and to avoid a hefty fine.

 14. Plan to bring more items back than you came with.